jpothanc/omnijp/README.md

 ### DbDiskCache

 You need a quick way to cache database results to disk, then you can use the `DbDiskCache` class.
+Currently, the library supports PostgreSQL, Sybase, and Oracle databases.
 Here's an example of how to cache database results:

 ```python